 A man from Cafcass called Jim came to meet me and Darren.
 I was a bit nervous as I thought he would ask me lots of questions.
 However, he seemed to understand what it was like for children when their mums and dads split up.
 Jim said he was going to talk to us and write a report for the court to help them decide what to do.
 He arranged to meet me and Darren in his office as that was a private place to talk.
 Darren liked it there because there were lots of good toys, and I found it easier to talk to him than I thought it would be.

 I told Jim that I knew mum and dad were very angry with each other and that I didn’t want to see any more rows between them.
-I also told her I missed my granny a lot and her dog Spotty which we used to take for walks every weekend.
+I also told him I missed my granny a lot and her dog Spotty which we used to take for walks every weekend.

 Jim sorted it out so that Darren and I could start visiting dad at granny’s house.
 I liked this better than seeing my dad in his new flat as it felt strange there, and I didn’t really know his new girlfriend.
 Jim also helped explain to mum that I didn’t like her saying mean things about dad.

-After a few weeks Jim came back and talked through what he was putting in her report for the court.
+After a few weeks Jim came back and talked through what he was putting in his report for the court.
 I was worried about mum and dad being cross about what I had told him, so Jim helped me sort out exactly what I wanted to say to them.
 He said that he would suggest to the court that Darren and I live with mum but see dad and granny every weekend.

 At the family court, the Judge listened to everyone, and read Jim’s report, and then made a decision about where Darren and I should live.